FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Introduction

+This work shows that we can address the increasing need to reduce bandwidth consumption while simultaneously generalizing the objective of SC methods to provide mobile clients access to low-latency inference from remote off-the-shelf discriminative models even in constrained networks.

-To this end, we draw from recent advancements in lossy learned image compression (LIC).
-Despite outperforming handcrafted codecs~\cite{introneuralcompression}, such as WebP, or PNG, LIC is unsuitable for real-time inference in MEC since they consist of large autoencoders and other complex mechanisms that are demanding even for server-grade hardware.
-Moreover, research in compression primarily focuses on reconstruction for human perception containing information superfluous for M2M communication, i.e., it is possible to considerably reduce bitrate by compressing features exclusively for machine interpretability.
+We draw from recent advancements in lossy learned image compression (LIC) and the Information Bottleneck (IB) principle~\cite{informationbottleneck}.
+Despite outperforming handcrafted codecs~\cite{introneuralcompression}, such as PNG, or WebP~\cite{webp}, LIC is unsuitable for real-time inference in MEC since they consist of large models and other complex mechanisms that are demanding even for server-grade hardware.
+Further, research in compression primarily focuses on reconstruction for human perception containing information superfluous for M2M communication.
+In comparison, the deep variational information bottleneck (DVIB) provides an objective for learned feature compression with DNNs, prioritizing information valuable for machine interpretability.

-Feature compression has its roots in the information bottleneck (IB) principle~\cite{informationbottleneck} and provides the underlying objective to fit existing LIC training objectives.
-Nevertheless, analogous to the deep variational IB (DVIB)~\cite{deepinformationbottleneck}, current neural compression methods typically place the bottleneck at the penultimate layer, i.e., a distributed setting assumes the client hosts almost the entire network.
-Contrastingly, the opposite is needed in MEC.

-This work coins the term Shallow Variational Information Bottleneck Injection (SVBI) to address the increasing network traffic incurred by M2M communication and introduces \textit{FrankenSplit}.
-FrankenSplit is a novel training and design heuristic for embeddable feature compression models.
-It generalizes SC to arbitrary DNN architectures and multiple downstream tasks with a single encoder.
-It maximizes resource efficiency by consistently outperforming offloading in various environments without relying on a complex runtime system that continuously probes conditions.
-Importantly, even without drawing from work on efficient neural network components, our encoder has only 0.14M.
-Yet, it can provide clients in highly constrained environments with state-of-the-art image classification accuracy in 0.15 seconds.
-For reference, MobileNets~\cite{sandler2018mobilenetv2, howard2019searching} see widespread praise in MEC for their lightweight architecture with comparably mediocre accuracy despite having 25x-39x more parameters than our encoder.
+With DVIB, we can conceive generalizable methods that are applicable to off-the-shelf architectures.
+However, current DVIB approaches typically place the bottleneck at the penultimate layer.
+Thus, they are unsuitable for most common settings that assume an asymmetric resource allocation between the client and the server.
+In other words, the objectives of DVIB and MEC contradict each other, i.e., for the latter, we require shifting the bottleneck's location to the shallow layers.

+We accommodate the restrictions of mobile clients by introducing a method that moves the bottleneck to the shallow layers and retains generalizability to arbitrary architectures.
+While shifting the bottleneck does not formally change the objective, we will demonstrate that existing methods for mutual information estimation lead to unsatisfactory results.